Chris Devenski: Houston Astros

-On August 3, 2012, Devenski was traded to the Houston Astros in August as the player to be named later in an earlier trade where the White Sox acquired Brett Myers.
-The Astros had already acquired Blair Walters and Matt Heidenreich in the trade.
-He had a 6–5 win–loss record and a 4.23 earned run average (ERA) in 19 games started for Kannapolis before the trade.
-The Astros assigned him to the Lexington Legends of the Class A Midwest League.
+On August 3, 2012, Devenski was traded to the Houston Astros as the player to be named later in an earlier trade where the White Sox acquired Brett Myers.
+The Astros had already acquired minor leaguers Blair Walters and Matt Heidenreich in the trade.
+He had a 6–5 win–loss record (W–L) and a 4.23 earned run average (ERA) in 19 games started for Kannapolis before the trade.
+The Astros assigned him to the Lexington Legends of the Single–A Midwest League.
 On August 31, in his fifth start for Lexington, he threw a no-hitter with 16 strikeouts.

-Devenski began the 2013 season with the Lancaster JetHawks of the Class A-Advanced California League.
-He struggled with Lancaster, working to a 7.88 ERA in 75 1/3 innings pitched, and was demoted to the Quad Cities River Bandits of the Class A Midwest League.
-Devenski started the 2014 season with Lancaster and received another midseason promotion, this time to the Corpus Christi Hooks of the Class AA Texas League.
+Devenski began the 2013 season with the Lancaster JetHawks of the High-A California League.
+He struggled with Lancaster, working to a 7.88 ERA in 75 1/3 innings pitched, and was demoted to the Quad Cities River Bandits of the Single-A Midwest League.
+Devenski started the 2014 season with Lancaster and received another midseason promotion, this time to the Corpus Christi Hooks of the Double-A Texas League.
 He pitched for Corpus Christi in 2015, finishing the season with a 3.01 ERA in 119 2/3 innings pitched.
-He was named their pitcher of the year.
-He was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League for the playoffs and pitched seven one-hit innings to help Fresno win the Triple-A National Championship Game.
+Devenski was named their Pitcher of the Year.
+He was promoted to the Fresno Grizzlies of the Triple-A Pacific Coast League for the playoffs and pitched seven one-hit innings to help Fresno win the Triple-A National Championship Game.
 He was named the most valuable player of the championship game.
 Eligible in the Rule 5 draft after the 2015 season, the Astros did not protect Devenski on their 40-man roster, but Devenski was not selected.

 The Astros assigned Devenski to Fresno for Opening Day of the 2016 season, but promoted him to the major leagues on April 6.
 He made his MLB debut on April 8.
-He finished the 2016 season with a 2.16 ERA and 0.914 walks plus hits per inning pitched ratio in 48 appearances.
+Devenski finished the 2016 season with a 2.16 ERA and 0.914 walks plus hits per inning pitched ratio in 48 appearances.

 Devenski continued to pitch for the Astros as a multi-inning relief pitcher in 2017.
-He was named to the American League's roster for the 2017 MLB All-Star Game on July 7.
+He was named to the American League's (AL) roster for the MLB All-Star Game on July 7.
 As of that day, he had a 2.09 ERA in 51 2/3 innings pitched, and led all major league relief pitchers in innings pitched, in strikeouts with 72, and tied for the most wins, with 6.
 He finished the regular season with an 8–5 win–loss record, a 2.68 ERA, and 100 strikeouts with 26 walks in 80 2/3 innings pitched.
-Devenski appeared in five games of the 2017 World Series, pitching a total of five innings while allowing four hits and four runs, although he was the winning pitcher of Game 2.
+Devenski appeared in five games of the World Series, pitching a total of five innings while allowing four hits and four runs, although he was the winning pitcher of Game 2.
+Devenski was the first pitcher in Astros' history to win a World Series game.